Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Phylogenetic community ecology analyses summarized the living habitat occupation by hyperiid amphipods.
 The generalized overdispersion pattern observed in the results may be accounting for competitive effects within each host.
 These negative ecological interactions could have shaped the host association process and the evolutionary history of hyperiid amphipods (Cavender-Bares et al., 2009).

 A cophylogenetic analysis of the competitive associations (potential, given biogeographical coexistance of the amphipod species and the shared host species) shows a non significant global fit, which rejects the hypothesis of hyperiid amphipods sharing host species having speciated together (Legendre et al. 2002).
 Without carrying out an independent contrast correlation and just by looking at figures 13 and 18, one can observe that the level of intraguild competition in hyperiid amphipod is likely to be correlated to host specificity, where generalist compete for more species of hosts than specialists do.
 However, when the competition intensity is normalized to generality, the pattern dissapears, as confirmed by the phylogenetic independent contrast analysis.
+It is visible that still many specialists like *Lanceola sayana* retain low competition intensities, but there is a lot of variability in the generalists unexplained by number of hosts alone.

 As we can see in the figures, thaliacean species harbor the richest assemblage of hyperiid amphipods.
 Brownian motion reconstruction suggests the appearance of a key trait in their MRCA that rendered these animals widely favorable hosts for hyperiid amphipods.
 Generality and specificity in hyperiid amphipods evolved multiple times.
 Correlating these shifts with association type data would shed light on the evolution of this ecological trait.